LOST-STATS/lost-stats.github.io/Other/set_a_working_directory.md

 ![Rstudio working directory selection from Session menu](https://github.com/LOST-STATS/lost-stats.github.io/raw/source/Other/Images/rstudio_session_wd.png)

-You can also navigate to the folder you want in the Files pane (which is in the bottom-right by default) and select More $\rightarrow$ Set as Working Directory.
+You can also navigate to the folder you want in the Files pane (which is in the bottom-right by default) and select More $$\rightarrow$$ Set as Working Directory.

 ![Rstudio working directory selection from Files pane](https://github.com/LOST-STATS/lost-stats.github.io/raw/source/Other/Images/rstudio_pane_wd.PNG)